What Does Meth Look Like?

 Crystal Meth

 Another popular form of the drug is crystal meth.
+What does meth look like in crystal form?
 Meth is extracted from cold medications or other substances containing the chemical ephedrine and heated with acid, forming shiny crystals resembling glass or ice.
-Since the advent of the TV show “Breaking Bad”, meth has been found with blue tint, purportedly to mimic protagonist Walter White’s discovery of pure blue meth (Blue Sky) and thus capitalize on the show’s popularity.
+Since the advent of the TV show “Breaking Bad”, meth has been found with a blue tint, purportedly to mimic protagonist Walter White’s discovery of pure blue meth (Blue Sky) and thus capitalize on the show’s popularity.

 Back to top